ricardovogel/sigridci/docs/capabilities/system-green-code.md

 ### A note on seeing the same file/finding multiple times
 * **A specific finding** is counted once, but it may be visible in multiple views.
 This could be because e.g. there is certain overlap in classification of the model that you have chosen as a view.
 * **A specific line** may be counted multiple times if it refers to multiple *CWEs*: a count is applied for each possible green code finding.
 See also [Security FAQ elaboration on multiple views of the same finding](faq-security.md#why-does-the-finding-list-count-certain-findings-twice) (in the Security finding documentation).

 ## Different types of SIG Green Code Top 5 findings
 The SIG Green Code Top 5 model has the following categories:

 ### 1. Inefficient Resource Usage
-Resources on the machine being wasted in some way.
-For example: when using `pip` to install a Python library in a Dockerfile, this library is cached by default.
-This unnecessarily increases the size of the Docker image.
-Another example is the use of `ThreadLocal` variables in Java.
-These should be correctly cleaned up.
+Findings about machine resources being wasted in some way.
+Examples include unnecessary caching in Docker images, which increase the size of the image, and incorrect use of threads, which cause unnecessary computation.

 ### 2. Inefficient Computation
-Various computational and algorithmic inefficiencies that can decrease performance, and thus increase energy usage.
+Various computational and algorithmic inefficiencies that can decrease performance, and thus unnecessarily increase energy usage.
 Examples include using outdated, inefficient data structures that can be easily replaced by their modern counterpart.

 ### 3. Expensive Operations in Loops
 A specific type of inefficient computation.
 Findings in this category are about unnecessary extra time complexity in loops.
 Take the following Java example: